Patient education: Painful menstrual periods (dysmenorrhea) (Beyond the Basics)

 Non-pharmacologic treatments — Treatments that do not require the use of a medication can also help to reduce the pain of dysmenorrhea.
 In some cases, these treatments are not as effective as medications, although they can be combined with a medication to increase the pain-relief benefit.

 Heat — Applying heat to the lower abdomen with a heating pad, hot water bottle, or self-heating patch can significantly reduce pain, often as well as treatment with an NSAID.
 It is important to avoid burning the skin with a heating pad or hot water bottle that is too hot; a temperature of approximately 104ºF (40ºC) is recommended.
 The heat can be applied as often as it is needed.
 Using heat in addition to ibuprofen may speed the relief of pain .

 Exercise — Exercise seems to reduce menstrual symptoms, including pain, in some studies .
 Exercise has a number of benefits, so it is reasonable to try exercising to reduce painful periods.
-(See "Patient information: Exercise (Beyond the Basics)".)
+(See "Patient education: Exercise (Beyond the Basics)".)

 Transcutaneous electrical nerve stimulation — Transcutaneous electrical nerve stimulation (TENS) is a treatment that involves the use of electrode patches, which are applied to the skin near the area of pain.
 TENS has been used to treat pain caused by many conditions, and may help to reduce dysmenorrhea in some women.